 In React Native unlike native Java and Swift codes, you don’t ever compile your app.
 You just reload it just like do you a website in a web browser.

-Moreover, you don’t have to maintain two separate codebase for your application.
+Moreover, you don’t have to maintain two separate codebases for your application.
 For example, let’s say you are a business and I am application development company whom you have outsourced a mobile app project.

 Of course, you want an app for both Android and iOS in addition to the web.
 It requires two teams one for each mobile platform: one team for Android application and one team for iOS application.
 Those you aren’t aware implementing the same, exact features in iOS and Android app require a lot of communication exchange between those teams: app features, deadline, delivery, client expectation and requirements, etc.

 Performance vs. Native Code

 React Native apps perform, more or less, like an app written in Native iOS code.
 A Medium user ran a few tests to compare its performance with the native code and found performance at par with an equivalent app in Swift, sometimes even better.
 The Medium article measured performance in three areas: CPU, GPU and Memory utilization at the run time.

 In CPU usage the performance was similar although maps performed better in Swift.

 To calculate GPU performance, Native vs React Native, the author calculated frames per second (FPS) of the application under GPU load.
 Surprisingly, although by small margins, React Native outperformed Swift code by more 6.25 frames per second.

 For memory tests, the author concentrated on maps as the memory footprints of other features was negligible to figure out a contrast.
 Evidently, at the peak performance, React Native used a whopping 61.11 MiB less memory than Swift.
 While performing the task and recording the measurements, a spike in Memory usage was observed at the exact moment, he pressed the “Maps” tab, which prompted the MapView to find my current location and highlight it with a blue, pulsating dot.